Lakefields/vsf-layered-navigation/README.md

 # Support
 This module is build to enable multiple filter options per attribute in mind.
 Use at your own responsibility in your project.
+This module is tested on Vue Storefront 1.9.
 For any support installing, using or request features for this module in Vue Storefront, please contact us at http://www.getnoticed.nl/contact

 # Installation